 The Company has an employment agreement with its former Chief Executive Officer, Peter G. Tombros, which, terminates on June 30, 2003.
-The agreement provides for Mr. Tombros to remain a full-time employee of the Company and receive his base salary of \$367,500 through June 30, 2002.
-In the event Mr. Tombros is unable or unwilling to continue for any reason to provide services as a full-time employee of the Company through June 30, 2002, Mr. Tombros will continue to receive his base salary of \$367,500 through June 30, 2002 as severance payments.
+The agreement provides for Mr. Tombros to remain a full time employee of the Company and receive his base salary of \$367,500 through June 30, 2002.
+In the event Mr. Tombros' employment is terminated due to his death or disability, his base salary will be paid for six months subsequent to such termination.
 Pursuant to his employment agreement, Mr. Tombros was granted an option under the Company's Non-Qualified Plan to purchase 100,000 shares of the Company's Common Stock at a per share exercise price of \$50.625, the fair market value of the Company's Common Stock on the date of grant.
-The options will vest and become exercisable only if at any time on or before June 30, 2003 (A) the last reported sale price of the Company's Common Stock exceeds \$100 for at least twenty consecutive trading days as reported by the Nasdaq National Market, or (B) a change of control occurs in which the Company liquidates, sells at least 80% of its assets, merges with another company and is not the surviving corporation, or merges with another company and is the surviving corporation but a majority of the voting securities is owned by persons who were not "beneficial owners" of a majority of the outstanding voting securities prior to such merger and the Company's shareholders receive at least \$100 per share in connection with the change in control.
+The options will only vest and become exercisable at any time on or before June 30, 2003, if (A) the last reported sale price of the Company's Common Stock exceeds \$100 for at least twenty consecutive trading days as reported by the Nasdaq National Market or (B) a change of control (as defined in Mr. Tombros' employment agreement) occurs in which the Company liquidates, sells at least 80% of its assets, merges with another company and is not the surviving corporation, or merges with another company and is the surviving corporation but a majority of the voting securities is owned by persons who were not "beneficial and the Company's shareholders receive at least \$100 per share in connection with the change in control.
 The employment agreement also provides for Mr. Tombros to make himself available to the Company as a part-time employee commencing on the date he ceases to perform his services as a full-time employee through June 30, 2003.
 During such period of time as Mr. Tombros is a part-time employee, he will receive \$10,000 per month in compensation.
 Mr. Tombros' employment agreement also requires him to maintain, during his employment and thereafter, the confidentiality of Company information.
 Mr. Tombros is precluded from competing with the Company during such period of time as Mr. Tombros remains an employee, either part-time or full-time, of the Company.

 The Company has an agreement with Mr. Zuerblis which provides for payment of three years of Mr. Zuerblis' compensation and benefits (as defined in such agreement) following a change in control of the Company (as defined in such agreement), including the provision for such payment in the event Mr. Zuerblis' employment with the Company is terminated under certain circumstances.
-Following such change in control any unvested options, except for the 100,000 options granted to Mr. Zuerblis in July 2000 which are not subject to this agreement, held by Mr. Zuerblis would vest and become exercisable if his employment with the Company is terminated under certain circumstances following such change in control.
+Following such change in control any unvested options held by Mr. Zuerblis would vest and become exercisable if his employment with the Company is terminated under certain circumstances following such change in control.
 The term of this agreement is for three years.
-Prior to a change in control of the Company, the agreement automatically renews on each successive anniversary for an additional three years, unless the Company gives Mr. Zuerblis 60 days notice prior to the anniversary date that it does not plan to renew such agreement.
+Prior to a change in control of the Company, the agreement automatically renews on each successive anniversary for an additional three years, unless the Company gives Mr. Zuerblis 60 days notice prior to the anniversary date that it does not plan to renew such contract.